-- Microsoft Office: http://its.sjsu.edu/services/software/microsoft-students/index.html - SnagIt: We will download the trial version of SnagIt when we get to that part of the semester.
-(Don't download these early!) - Madcap Flare https://www.madcapsoftware.com/help-authoring-tool/madcap-flare/
+- Microsoft Office: http://its.sjsu.edu/services/software/microsoft-students/index.html - SnagIt:

+We will download the trial version of SnagIt when we get to that part of the semester.

+(Don't download these early!) - All other software will be linked to from Canvas.